onitecsoft/smarti.dock.js/README.md

 <b>Dock panel attributes</b>

-Can be applied any css class or style.
+Can be applied any css style.

 <b>Dock handle attributes</b>

-Can be applied any css class or style.
+Can be applied any css style.
 Handle position can be defined by setting css rule of top,right,bottom or left.

 Example: `style="top:20px; left:-10px"`